alex-barylski/LegacyMVC/README.md

 As tools like Packagist became defacto and other publicly available frameworks like Symfony and Zend gained momentum, my interest in this framework started to wane and eventually I stopped developing it completely (circa: 2010).
 It was never open-sourced and only ever used for my own projects, and the company I work for.
 I am sharing this framework not for the code but maybe a shared experience?
-That being said, I have no interest in pursuing future developments of this framework, as I strongly believe Symfony is the toolkit all PHP developers should be using.
+That being said, I have no interest in pursuing future developments of this framework.
+I strongly believe Symfony is the toolkit all PHP developers should be using - it has become my silver bullet.

 ## Objectives

 Light-weight controller-centric framework along with various utility libraries.
 Follow S.O.L.I.D principles and implement all patterns accordingly; No reason to call a component "Builder" when it is actually a "Factory".
 Strong focus on loose coupling and high cohesion, and heavy use of inversion of control to allow programmer flexibility.
 This was to be enforced by what I called a Consumer Provider Best Practice - not to be confused with
 Producer Consumer Pattern.
-You see this pattern all the time with components like databases, caching, session management, etc.
+You see this practice all the time with components like databases, caching, session management, etc.

 Basically when working with a consumer and provider instance, the two functions are distinctly separated and abstracted accordingly.
 The provider would implement a bulk of the "work" and the consumer (ie: container) only provided an interface to the client developer.
-While technically this is dependency injection, I referred to it by a new name to re-enforce the idea that consumers were essentially dynamic delegates or proxies to the underlying provider class.
+While technically this is dependency injection, I referred to it by a new name to re-enforce the idea that consumers were essentially delegates or proxies to the underlying provider class.

 A controller architecture can range from a trivial single method implementation to full scale, enterprise ready, controller orchestration.
 I believe